sailist/thexp/README.en.md

 # thexp

-Use better tools, do better things.
-You will see that `thexp`  helps a lot for your deep learning research.
+`thexp` is an open-source project, which mainly used to help you for your deep learning research.

 ## Features

 `thexp` is designed for reducing difficulty of the frequent code modification in experiments and simplify the redundant code.

-Consequently, here shows its features:
+At present, `thexp` has these features:

  - Simplest code for **Hyperparameter Configuration**、**Dataset Building**、**Module Checkpoint**、**Meter and Log**.
  - Include Git support and random seed management.
 You can **reset** and **archive** and **reimplement your experiments** by using simple console command.